Sri Lanka itineraries: 4 incredible routes to explore the island

 Follow these itineraries to some of Sri Lanka's most beautiful corners, like Mihintale.
 Getty Images

-Even getting around Sri Lanka can be part of the adventure, with its famous trains turning transport into a sightseeing journey.
+Even getting around Sri Lanka can be part of the adventure, with its famous train trips turning transportation into a sightseeing journey.
 While self-driving in Sri Lanka is not recommended, hiring a private car with a driver is easy to arrange and relatively affordable, making a road trip a simple way to explore this island nation.

-Our 7- and 8-day itineraries highlight various parts of the country, but extend your stays in various stops or even combine multiple routes to build the 2- or even 3-week itinerary of your dreams.
+Our 7- and 8-day itineraries highlight various parts of the country, but extend your stay in any of the beautiful places or combine multiple routes to build the 2- or even 3-week itinerary of your dreams.

 1. See Sri Lanka's ancient cities and capitals